SahilKumar777/Healthcare-Management-System-/README.md

-1. View patient report.
+1. **View patient report** - Patients can view their previous health records and reports prescribed by the doctors.

-2. View patient details.
+2. **View patient details** - Patients can view their self details like name, phone number, address, age etc...

-3. Modify patients details.
+3. **Modify patients details** - Patients can correct and update their own records.

-4. Doctors Enquiry/Details.
+4. **Doctors Enquiry/Details** - Here patients can view details of doctors like doctors specialization, time availability, room number etc...

-5. Change password.
+5. **Change password** - Gives functionality to change password of admin/registrar.

-6. Forgot password.
+6. **Forgot password** - Gives functionality to change password if forgotten.
+(Using Name and DOB only)

 ![Patient Menu Screenshot](Screenshots/Picture2.png)